 For some people, looking for an answer to the “why” question can cause many sleepless nights and incredible soul searching.
-Others find that it doesn’t really matter why something has happened—how to best deal with it is more important.
+Others find that it doesn’t really matter why something has happened – how to best deal with it is more important.
 Many people think that if they knew why something has happened – and then can start or stop doing something – somehow the situation will change.
-While this idea is not usually rational, it helps to understand the way people think.
+While this isn’t usually rational, it helps to understand the way people think.
 We all look for reasons for what happens in our lives.
-It’s hard to accept that cancer can be a random event and that there may be no answer to why a person develops cancer.
+It’s hard to accept that cancer can be a random event and that there may be no answer to why one person develops cancer and another one doesn’t.
 Many things can influence the development of cancer – these can be genetic, environmental, or related to something a person did.
-Most people never know why they have cancer, so trying to find the answer to this question only leads to frustration, sadness, or anger.
+Most people never know why they have cancer, so trying to find the answer to this question often leads to frustration, sadness, or anger.

 It’s OK to tell your child that this is the kind of question that doesn’t help right now.
-You can explain that, rather than look for an answer, you would rather spend your time and energy trying to get better and enjoying time with them.
+You can explain that, rather than look for an answer that you probably will never find, you’d rather spend your time and energy trying to get better and enjoying time with them.

 The bottom line in answering the “why” question is that knowing the answer to the question will not change what happens next.
-Worrying about “why” can drain people of energy that would be better used in coping with the illness.
+Worrying about “why” can drain people of energy that would be better used in other ways.
 Consider getting some counseling if you find yourself unable to move beyond this question.